cvee112/consolegpt-python/README.md

 ## This versus other ConsoleGPTs

-When I decided on a name, I didn't realize there were other console versions out there named ConsoleGPT (or Console-GPT), but I stuck with the name despite learning its redundancy as it still felt the most fitting.
+When I decided on a name, I didn't realize there were other console versions out there named ConsoleGPT (or Console-GPT), but I stuck with the name despite redundancy as it still felt the most fitting.

 Some features of this implementation that may or may not be shared by other versions:
 - The interface is a bit on the structured side in terms of presentation, mostly because of all the `print` statements.